kumarvis/General-Reading/Books/Book-The_Richest_Man_Babylon.md

 ## **4. Master your CRAFT:**

-There is always a dearth of professional who have master their craft.
+There is always a dearth of professionals who have master their craft.
 One should always invest in their skills to earn respect and money.
 **`Opportunity is a haughty goddess who waste no TIME with those who are UN-PREPARED.`**

 ## **5. Secure your future:**